You must’ve seen this one coming.

-- Winter is dark.
+Winter is dark.
 For many of us, the darkness brings on Seasonal Affective Disorder.
-A very real condition that even Vitamin D supplements can’t solve.

-- Winter makes us sick.
+Winter makes us sick.
 Got kids?
-Then you got germs.
-Viruses.
+Then you’ve got germs and viruses aplenty.
 You name it, you’ll get it.
 Bring on Vick’s Vapo-Rub and humidifiers.
 You must endure movies like Frozen.

 We’re going to dig a bit deeper into “hygge”.
 I touched on hygge (pronounced “hoo-guh”) briefly in a post from March 2017, as a possible antidote to the many, increasing societal woes here in the States.
 From Wikipedia:

 Hygge is a Danish and Norwegian word for a mood of coziness and comfortable conviviality with feelings of wellness and contentment.
 As a cultural category with its sets of associated practices hygge has more or less the same meanings in Danish and Norwegian, but the notion is more central in Denmark than Norway.